Fy-nite/ObjectIR/README.md

 Welcome to the official documentation repository for **ObjectIR**, a high-level intermediate representation (IR) for object-oriented languages.
 This repository contains all specifications, guides, and reference materials for ObjectIR, serving as the central resource for users, implementers, and contributors.

+##Note
+as we switch to a more unified type system, things here will be out of place. please forgive us as we update the repository to include new documentation.

 ---

 ## About ObjectIR